Yeng Constantino: 2006–07: Pinoy Dream Academy, career beginnings and Hawak Kamay

 On August 27, 2006, Yeng Constantino auditioned for the inaugural season of the singing competition Pinoy Dream Academy.
 In December, Constantino won the competition after garnering 697,648 votes (37.32%), becoming the first "Grand Star Dreamer", followed by Jay-R Siaboc as the first runner-up.

 After winning, Star Music launched Constantino's debut album entitled Salamat, containing 10 songs, seven of which were original compositions by Constantino.
 Her album reached Gold Record status two weeks after its release and then later went Platinum after a month, followed by a "3× Platinum Record" certification several months later.

 After the success of her multi-platinum debut album, Star Music produced Constantino's second album.
 On February 28, 2008, her second album, Journey was launched.
 The carrier single is "Ikaw Lang Talaga".
 The album contains 12 tracks, some of which were written by Yeng herself.
 The album reached Gold status after several months.

-Sometime in November 2008, Constantino became a member of the all-female group Y.R.S., a group composed of Constantino, Rachelle Ann Go and Sarah Geronimo that was a segment of ASAP '08 until it's disbandment in March/April 2010 following Go's transfer to GMA Network.
+Sometime in November 2008, Constantino became a member of the all-female group Y.R.S., a group composed of Constantino, Rachelle Ann Go and Sarah Geronimo that was a segment of ASAP '08 until its disbandment in March/April 2010 following Go's transfer to GMA Network.

 2009–12: Lapit and Yeng Versions Live

-Lapit, her third studio album, was released digitally via Star Records' official website on October 9, 2009, then later released in physical format in music stores in the Philippines; a week later, the album was pulled due to some technical errors in the album tracklisting and was re-released before its grand album launch on November 1, 2009.
+Lapit, her third studio album, was released digitally via Star Records' official website on October 9, 2009.
+It was later released in physical format in music stores in the Philippines.
+A week after that the album was pulled due to technical errors in the album tracklisting and was then re-released before its grand album launch on November 1, 2009.
 Lapit went on to receive Platinum status.

 In March 2010, Constantino began her first regular television hosting stint as co-host of Music Uplate Live, a late-night musical variety show, along with Tutti Caringal, Gee Canlas, and Martin Concio.
 The show aired on ABS-CBN until September 2011.

 On October 5, 2011, Star Records released her first live album, entitled Yeng Versions Live, on which she sings 80's and 90's OPM hits.
 It was commercially successful and achieved Platinum status shortly after its release.

 2013: Transformation and Metamorphosis

 She released her fourth studio album entitled Metamorphosis on January 28, 2013.
-Its first single, "B.A.B.A.Y", was released to radio stations on January 9.
-The music video for the second single, "Chinito", premiered on May 24 on Myx Channel.
+Its first single, "B.A.B.A.Y", was released to radio stations on earlier that month on January 9.
+The music video for the second single, "Chinito", premiered on May 24, 2013, on Myx Channel.
 It features Filipino actor Enchong Dee as Constantino's love interest.
 The third single, "Sandata", was released on July 3, 2013.

 In November 2013, Yeng released her international single "Better Than Yesterday," a pop song featuring prominent drums and rap courtesy of Singaporean rapper, actor and radio personality Sheikh Haikel.
-The track was produced by Shorya Sharma.
+The track was produced and written by Shorya Sharma.

-The album reached Gold in December 2014.
+Her next album - Metamorphosis - reached gold in December 2014.